 For more inspiration see The Fitness Fixer Index.

-For questions to Dr. Bookspan on Fixing your own pain and better training and life - use Individual Care.
+For questions to me about fixing your pain, and better training and life - use Individual Care Personal Consult.

 Limited Class spaces and Private Appointments for fast-paced advancement.

 Top students may apply for continued work and certification through DrBookspan.com/Academy.